phetsims/faradays-electromagnetic-lab/doc/model.md

 points in these grids, scaled to match the strength of the bar magnet.

 ### Electromagnet
-The Electromagnet is based on a coil magnet model.
-It's voltage source can be either a DCPowerSupply or an ACPowerSupply.
+The electromagnet (see `Electromagnet`) is based on a coil magnet model.
+It's voltage source can be either a DC or AC power supply.
 The strength of the B-field produced by the electromagnet is proportional to the amplitude of the voltage in the voltage source and the number of loop in the coil.
 The current in the coil is proportional to the amplitude of the voltage source.
 Note that there is no model of resistance for the coil or voltage source.

-The DC Power Supply (aka battery) is rather straightforward.
+The DC power supply (aka battery) is rather straightforward.
 It has a maximum voltage, and its voltage amplitude is varied by the user via a slider control.
+See `DCPowerSuply`.

 The AC Power Supply has a configurable maximum voltage.
 The user varies the maximum voltage amplitude and frequency using sliders.
 The voltage amplitude varies over time.
+See `ACPowerSupply`.

 ### Turbine
-The Turbine is based on the same dipole magnet model as the BarMagnet, and is in fact graphically represented as a rotating bar magnet, attached to a water wheel.
+The turbine (see `Turbine`) is based on the same dipole magnet model as the bar magnet, and is in fact graphically represented as a rotating bar magnet, attached to a water wheel.
 The pickup coil exerts a drag force on the turbine that is proportional to the number of loops and loop area of the pickup coil.